Two-way Fixed Effects and Differences-in-Differences Estimators with Several Treatments: TWFE regressions with several treatments

-\section{Decomposition results}
+\subsection{Decomposition results}

-\subsection{Two treatment variables}
+\subsubsection{Two treatment variables}

 For expositional purposes, we begin by considering the case with two treatments.
-This excludes the case where the TWFE regression includes two treatments and their interaction, but that case is covered by our results in the next subsection, where we allow for three (or more) treatments in the regression, one of which could be the interaction of two treatments.
-For any $(g,t)\in \{1,...,G\}\times \{1,...,T\}$, and for any $(d_1,d_2)\in \{0,1\}^2$, let denote the average effect, in cell $(g,t)$, of moving the first treatment from zero to $d_1$ and the second treatment from zero to $d_2$.
+For any $(g,t)\in \{1,...,G\}\times \{1,...,T\}$, let denote the effect, in cell $(g,t)$, of moving the second treatment from zero to 1 while keeping the first treatment at zero.
 Let also

-denote the average effect, in cell $(g,t)$, of moving the first treatment from zero to one while keeping the second treatment at its observed value.
+denote the effect, in cell $(g,t)$, of moving the first treatment from zero to one while keeping the second treatment at its observed value.
+When one estimates a TWFE regression with two treatments, a natural target parameter for $\beta_{fe}$, the coefficient on the first treatment, is the average effect of moving $D^1_{g,t}$ from 0 to 1 while keeping $D^2_{g,t}$ at its observed value, across all $(g,t)$s such that $D^1_{g,t}=1$. $\delta_{ATT}$ is the ATT of $D^1_{g,t}$ controlling for $D^2_{g,t}$.
+We now show that $\beta_{fe}$ does not identify $\delta_{ATT}$ in general. \begin{thm} Suppose that Assumptions \ref{hyp:supp_gt}-\ref{hyp:common_trends} hold and $K=2$.
+Then,